What to Eat in Barcelona: Local Dishes, Tapas and Catalan Food

 05/28/2026

-Barcelona is one of the great eating cities of the Mediterranean, but the food that matters isn't on the tourist drag of La Rambla.
-It's in the bodegas, the markets and the corner bars of neighbourhoods where people have eaten the same way for generations.
-Catalan food has its own identity — distinct from the rest of Spain — built around the sea, the season and the local market.
+Barcelona is one of the great eating cities of the Mediterranean, but the food that matters is not on the tourist drag of La Rambla.
+It is in the bodegas, the markets, the seafood bars, the traditional restaurants and the corner places where people have eaten the same way for generations.

 · · ·